 This is different in implication from

-it will not work on other archs, whereas the latter implies that it has not been
+that it will not work on other arches, whereas the latter implies that it has

 Do not use the